LunaJhoeel/lang_stream_mysql/README.md

-# Containerize and deploy the Flask app
+# Containerize and deploy the Streamlit app
 docker-compose up

 # Error database 'tech_stack_db' does not exist